 With her committed focus on music education, new youth programs have been initiated in our local community, including programs at the Hilton Head Boys & Girls Club and in the local school system.
 The multi-state Youth Concerto Competition and world-renowned Hilton Head International Piano Competition continue to grow and flourish.

 Nationally recognized, this past year Briggs was named Vice-President of the Level Five Orchestras in the national League of American Orchestras, was selected to attend the Sphinx Medals of Excellence event at the United States Supreme Court, and invited to attend the Carnegie Hall Youth Program training.

-Locally, Briggs serves as Chairman of the Advisory Board of Women in Philanthropy, is a member of the Hilton Head Rotary, the Greater Island Council, the Community Visions Board of Directors, the Arts and Cultural Council of Hilton Head, the Lean Ensemble Theater Board of Directors, and the Hilton Head Symphony Orchestra Chorus, often serving as chairman and co-chairs of various committees.
+Locally, Briggs served as Chairman of the Advisory Board of Women in Philanthropy, is a member of the Hilton Head Rotary, the Greater Island Council, the Community Visions Board of Directors, the Arts and Cultural Council of Hilton Head, the Lean Ensemble Theater Board of Directors, and the Hilton Head Symphony Orchestra Chorus, often serving as chairman and co-chairs of various committees.

 Under Briggs’ guidance, the Hilton Head Symphony Orchestra has grown to be one of the area’s leading cultural organizations.
 Its reputation for quality and diversity in music has been recognized by its growth in subscribers, with tickets sold reaching record highs.
 Concerts have increased from nine to eighteen a year and new educational initiatives in the schools are planned, all signifying the Symphony’s continued growth and success for the years to come.